Do women need women’s bikes? It’s a debate that has raged for a decade and now one of the world’s biggest bike brands says the answer is ‘no’.

-When Specialized launched its genderless 2018 Tarmac SL6, in July this year, over ten years of conviction were called into question.
+When Specialized launched its genderless 2018 Tarmac SL6 over ten years of conviction were called into question.

 Since the late 90s the California-based brand, along with its rival Trek, had been a pioneer and advocate of gender-specific geometries.
 In 2002, Specialized launched its first women’s-specific bikes, the Allez Dolce and Allez Vita, and in 2003 Trek released the 2200 WSD.
 In the years subsequent, a plethora of brands ploughed hours and many dollars of investment, into developing women’s-specific product ranges.
 And, just one year earlier in July 2016, gender geometry had been all the rage at the launch of Specialized’s new Ruby.